 Biography

 I grew up in Southeast Louisiana (USA), and completed my undergraduate degree (B.S. in Biological Sciences) at Loyola University New Orleans.
-I then did my PhD with Ed Turner and the Insect Ecology Group, studying how management strategies affect arthropods in oil palm systems.
-My PhD was funded by the Gates Cambridge Trust.
+I then did my PhD with Ed Turner and the Insect Ecology Group (funded by the Gates Cambridge Trust) and, after, continued in the group as the Marshall Sherfield Fellow and a Research Fellow at St Edmund's College, Cambridge.
+Since March 2024, I am a research scientist at Natural Resources Institute Finland (Luke), and a visitor in the Insect Ecology Group.

 In addition to my research, I am passionate about developing the interests and knowledge of kids who are enthusiastic about science, particularly those who stem from backgrounds traditionally underrepresented in the natural sciences.
-I also enjoy teaching and regularly supervise 1B students in Ecology, Evolution, and Conservation.
-I am a member of the Department's Equalities and Wellbeing Committee.
+I also enjoy teaching, and particularly field-based data collection methods.
 In my free time, I enjoy long-distance running, cycling, and camping.

 Research

 I am interested in how we can establish and manage tropical agriculture more sustainably.
 During my PhD, I studied how management strategies affect environmental conditions and arthropods in oil palm systems.
-Specifically, I studied the effects of replanting, and protecting and restoring areas of land that surround waterways (i.e. "riparian buffers") in oil palm plantations in Sumatra.
-My research is part of the BEFTA Programme.
+Specifically, I studied the effects of replanting, and protecting and restoring areas of land that surround waterways (i.e. "riparian buffers") in oil palm plantations in Sumatra, Indonesia.
+My research is part of the Biodiversity and Ecosystem Function in Tropical Agriculture (BEFTA) Programme.

 Publications